iWOLFSTEIN/mention_tag_text_field/README.md

                 onMention: (value) async {
                   mentionValue = value;
                   setState(() {});
-                  await getUsersFromNetwork(); // Write your logic to get search results },
+                  await getUsersFromNetwork(); // Write your logic to get search results.
+                },
                 mentionTagDecoration: MentionTagDecoration(
                     // Define list of symbols where mention will be triggered.